Build job-ready habits—not an infinite watch history

 Last reviewed: March 2026.
-Scrimba pricing may change — check the official site for current rates.
+Check Scrimba pricing for current rates.

 The Verdict